botpress/readme/docs/INTEGRATIONS/building-integrations/llm-interfaces.md

 **The generateContent method**

-This method, whos input is a standard input for invoking a create chat completion, must convert the format to a format compatible with your llm, invoke your LLM via api or a client library, and convert the format back to the Botpress format.
+This method, whose input is a standard input for invoking a create chat completion, must convert the format to a format compatible with your llm, invoke your LLM via api or a client library, and convert the format back to the Botpress format.
 See a [working example](https://github.com/botpress/botpress/blob/master/integrations/anthropic/src/actions/generate-content.ts).
 For the format types, we suggest using IntelliSense to guide you.

 ```javascript index.ts
 export default new bp.Integration({